SEBASTIAN BELLE

 (Vinalhaven, ME) – A full time resident of Vinalhaven, Emily is currently principal at Blue Lobster Consulting LLC.
 She has been selling Maine lobster for almost thirty years, with a career in international sales spanning four Maine seafood companies.
 Most recently, Emily served as International Sales Manager for Luke’s Lobster.
 Emily has extensive experience marketing to Europe, the Middle East and Asia and has coordinated logistics and certification for exporting and marketing Maine lobster.
 Emily has served on the Maine Lobster Advisory Council and the Maine Lobster Marketing Collaborative.
 She a member of the Maine International Trade Center and the U.S. Global Leadership Coalition’s Maine Advisory Board, supporting U.S. global engagement.
 Emily has held positions of leadership on many municipal, and State boards.
 She is currently a member of the Islands Community Medical Services Board of Trustees and President of Vinalhaven Kelp Inc.

-(Austin, TX and North Haven, ME) – Bryan Lewis retired as senior vice president of Capital Group Companies, a Los Angeles-based international investment management firm, where he was principally responsible for global real estate, leasing, design, construction and art.
+(Austin, TX and North Haven, ME) –Bryan Lewis retired as senior vice president of Capital Group Companies, a Los Angeles-based international investment management firm, where he was principally responsible for global real estate, leasing, design, construction and art.
 Prior to joining Capital Group, he was a senior architect with the New York-based design firm, Pei Cobb Freed and Partners.
 His civic interests have included serving on the boards of the Orange County Art Museum, the University of Texas Fine Arts Advisory Council, and the Capital Group Foundation which he chaired.
 Bryan and his wife, Petie, live in Austin and North Haven.
-They have two children and one grandchild that live and work in New York.
+They have two children and two grandchildren that live and work in Austin.

 MICHAEL SANT